cgreencode/marsgenesis-contract/readme.md

 ## 🔎 Contract verification
 Contract has been verified with Sourcify.
 You can check it [here](https://sourcify.dev/) by using the contract address: `0x467439207d53530505E5Eb40eDD6deBBAfF3e063`.

-Contract verification in Etherscan is in progress, as is not easy for complex smart-contracts, as stated here: [How is the Sourcify verifier different to verifying my contracts on EtherScan?](https://blog.soliditylang.org/2020/06/25/sourcify-faq/)
+Contract verification in Etherscan is also done.